joelberkeley/spidr/README.md

 #### Execute on hardware accelerators

 You can run spidr programs on any hardware for which there's a PJRT plugin.
-CPU and CUDA plugins are available out of the box.
+CPU and CUDA plugins are provided out of the box.
 You can also create your own plugins with minimal code, see [the guide](pjrt-plugins/README.md) for instructions.
-The tooling required to build a plugin exist for ROCm-enabled GPUs, specialised machine learning accelerators, and more.
+The libraries required to build a plugin exist for ROCm-enabled GPUs, specialised machine learning accelerators, and more.

 #### Optimize graph compilation

-Each PJRT plugin contains a graph compiler, and there are multiple such compilers to choose from.
-The plugins we provide out of the box use the XLA compiler, which offers substantial performance benefits through e.g. [CSE and operator fusion](https://openxla.org/xla/architecture).
+Each PJRT plugin contains a graph compiler, and there are several compilers available.
+The plugins we provide out of the box use the XLA compiler, which offers substantial performance benefits via e.g. [CSE and operator fusion](https://openxla.org/xla/architecture).

 #### Graph generation

 This is a high-priority feature but is not yet implemented. spidr can generate new tensor graphs from existing ones.
-We plan to use this to implement vectorization and automatic differentiation like JAX's [`vmap`](https://jax.readthedocs.io/en/latest/_autosummary/jax.vmap.html#jax.vmap) and [`grad`](https://jax.readthedocs.io/en/latest/debugging/checkify_guide.html#grad).
+We plan to use this to implement vectorization and automatic differentiation, like JAX's [`vmap`](https://jax.readthedocs.io/en/latest/_autosummary/jax.vmap.html#jax.vmap) and [`grad`](https://jax.readthedocs.io/en/latest/debugging/checkify_guide.html#grad).

 ### Acknowledgements